- Define and describe sense of self for preschoolers.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

-As you think about helping preschool children develop a healthy sense of self, it is important to reflect on your own early experiences that shaped your own self-concept and resilience.
-Download and print the Self-Reflection Activity.
+Think about your own self-concept and resiliency as you complete the Self-Reflection Activity.
 Take a few minutes to respond to the questions as you think about your own sense of self.
-Then, share and discuss your responses with a supervisor, trainer, or coach.
+Then, share and discuss your responses with a trainer, coach, or administrator.

 Building Positive Teacher-Child Relationships